 Plants and Wildlife

-The most famous inhabitants in Xuân Thuy National Park are the 50 kinds of water birds and 15 types of migratory birds that call the Red River Delta home.
-A sanctuary for some of Vietnam’s most threatened aviary species.
-Shorebirds, gulls, and waterfowl all live within the park’s coastal zone, while the rest of the bird species live on the interior mainland or islands of Xuân Thuy.
+The most famous inhabitants in Xuân Thuy National Park are the 50 kinds of water birds and 15 types of migratory birds that call the Red River home.
+A sanctuary for some of Vietnam’s most threatened aviary species, shorebirds, gulls, and waterfowl all live within the park’s coastal zone, while the rest of the bird species live on the interior mainland or islands of Xuân Thuy.

 Additional rare species in the park include rorqual whales, finless porpoises, and Chinese white dolphins.
 These aquatic mammals are all endangered with dwindling numbers.
 The park provides essential protection to the feeding and resting grounds of these animals.
 Amongst the aquatic dwelling animals, there are also 30 reptile species and an unspecified number of insect species in the park.